© Skypixel | Dreamstime.com

 Diet Can Reverse Feelings of Hunger

 Have you asked yourself, “Why am I always hungry?”
 The first step you can take to normalize your leptin levels is to change your diet.

-Overeating and eating too many sweets and starchy foods lead to leptin resistance, high triglycerides, and hence the feelings of hunger and intense food cravings.
+Overeating and eating too many sweets and starchy foods can lead to leptin resistance, high triglycerides, and hence the feelings of hunger and intense food cravings.
 Therefore, the key to unwinding leptin resistance is to adopt a leptin-sensitivity diet that can also help you shed unwanted pounds.

 What Is a Leptin-Sensitivity Diet?